wildfly-extras/wildfly-camel-book/cloud/openshift.md

 ## Standalone Servers

-In this guide we show how to run a set of WildFly Camel servers on [OpenShift V3](https://github.com/openshift/origin).
+Here we run a set of WildFly Camel servers on [OpenShift Origin](https://github.com/openshift/origin).
 The target platform is Linux on an Amazon EC2 instance.
 When done, we have a set of portable [Docker](https://www.docker.io/) containers that can be deployed onto a production platform.

 ![](../images/example-rest-design.png)